katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 DONE:

+- [x] add -i support for installing additional modules as dependencies
 - [x] Add -b for setting a data_b_ase port - so you can point pgadmin at it :)
 - [x] add -d (debug) flag to trace scripts for debugging.
 - [x] Add documentation for odorun.sh